 - Netlify for hosting

 In our previous case study for the GoJust website Michal covered many of the good sides Gatsby and Netlify brought to that build.
-I’d like to take a slightly different approach this time by analyzing problems we’ve experienced on this project and how we manage to overcome them.
+I’d like to take a slightly different approach this time by analyzing the problems we’ve experienced in this project and how we manage to overcome them.

 The biggest challenge in this project was its design.
 Due to the fact that the project required the use of many SVG files, most of which had to be in a particular position on the site.
 We decided to divide the background of each section on the page into “fragments” and we will properly position them in CSS.
 This, in turn, forced us to use many CSS pseudo-elements.
 Due to the multitude of these pseudo-elements, there were a lot of problems with the z-index property.